 - Choose the date before the infection appearance

 - Follow the on-screen instructions

 Roll the files back to the previous version

 Previous versions can be copies of files and folders created by Windows Backup (if it is active) or copies of files and folders created by System Restore.
 You can use this feature to restore files and folders that you accidentally modified or deleted, or that were damaged (in our case – Arena Ransomware by Arena Ransomware).
 This feature is available in Windows 7 and later versions.

 - Select the latest version and click Copy

 Restore .arena files using shadow copies

-- Select the drive and folder where your files are located and date that you want to restore them from.
+- Select the drive and folder where your files are located and date that you want to restore them from and press Scan.